+The analogue of Theorem \ref{uni_nonlin} in this setting can then be established in exactly the same way.
+Multiplicativity ensures the shuffle product remains valid, and so the coordinate iterated integrals (i.e. the components of the signature) still span an algebra.
+Hence the \textit{Stone--Weierstrass} theorem \cite{Sto48} may once again be invoked to determine that on compact subsets of $\Path_p([a,b],V)$ continuous functions can be arbitrarily well-approximated by linear combinations of coordinate iterated integrals (i.e. signature components).

-The signature summarises a path in a way that is essentially unique (cf. Theorem \ref{tree_like_unique}) and that is invariant under reparameterisation of the path (cf. Theorem \ref{reparam_invar}).
+The theoretical guarantees for the strategy outlined in \textbf{Simple Signature Regression Framework} make the signature an attractive choice of feature map.
+The signature summarises a path in a way that is essentially unique and, in particular, that is invariant under reparameterisation of the path (cf. Theorem \ref{tree_like_unique}).
 The coefficients of the signature (namely, the coordinate iterated integrals) provide a set of feature functions that have a natural grading (cf. Theorem \ref{fac_decay_thm}), and which are rich enough to capture continuous functions on path space (cf. Theorem \ref{uni_nonlin}).

 The log signature is also an appealing candidate feature map.
 As previously remarked, the log signature captures the same information as the signature, and represents it in a more compact form.
 This seems ideal from our machine learning perspective.
 However, whilst no information about the path is lost, information regarding the nonlinearity is lost.